 - Verify ticket time limits or test RJ responses.
 Instead, please consult RJ Sales Representatives in your area.

 RJ will be charged by the GDSs for each segment booked and cancelled whether these segments get ticketed or not.
-Travel Agents creating Training or Test PNRs will be charged by RJ with the relevant Cost
+Travel Agents creating Training or Test PNRs will be charged by RJ with the relevant Cost .so Agents

 Groups may only be booked by RJ’s Local Group Desk.

 It is prohibited to create multiple bookings in anticipation to secure space for a speculative Group PNR as such all bookings will cancelled and travel agent will be charged with the relevant cost.